ZeroOneZero/Exit-Save-Backup-Tool-for-Stoneshard/README.md

-# Stoneshard Exit Save Backup Tool
+# Exit-Save Backup Tool for Stoneshard

-> **Original files and idea came from [zMenta](https://github.com/zMenta).
-I just changed the code to be more user friendly.**
+*The original files and idea came from **[zMenta](https://github.com/zMenta)**.
+I simply updated the code to be more user-friendly.*

 ## Requirements

 - 28KB of storage

-- At least version 3.X or better [Python](https://www.python.org/downloads/)
+- [Python](https://www.python.org/downloads/) version 3.X or higher.

-- During the Python install check all the boxes, especially installing Python to your path.
+- Check all the boxes during the Python installation, especially when installing Python to your path.

 - Open a command prompt and upgrade pip.